What Is Bone Meal Fertilizer Used For? A Complete Guide

-For bedded plants, a good tablespoon mixed into the soil just head of planting will prepare the ground for a bountiful harvest.
+For bedded plants, a good tablespoon mixed into the soil just ahead of planting will prepare the ground for a bountiful harvest.
 When growing in containers less is needed, about a teaspoon or so depending on the size of the container and the strength of the product.

 It’s no secret I love to grow peppers, and have found bone meal to be an excellent tool in my chest.
 These fiery wonders are heavy feeders with a powerful need for extra phosphorus over the growing season.
 They’re also susceptible to blossom end rot, a disease that can be remediated with a good dose of calcium.